Podhradí (Cheb District): History

 The first written mention of Neuberg Castle is from 1288, however, it was built in the first half of the 13th century.
-Until 1288, it was owned by the Lords of Neuberg, then King Rudolf I handed it to Lords of Plauen as a fief.
+Until 1288, it was owned by the Lords of Neuberg, but then King Rudolf I handed it to the Lords of Plauen as a fief.
 Podhradí soon returned to the possession of the Lords of Neuberg.
 In 1395, the castle and the village was acquired by the Zedtwitz family, who owned it until 1945.

 In the 16th century, the Romanesque castle was abandoned, and after a big fire at the turn of the 16th and 17th centuries, it was severely damaged.
 The remains of the castle were used for building materials.
 The castle was replaced by a Renaissance castle, which was damaged during the Thirty Years' War and rebuilt in the late 17th century.
 In 1902, it was destroyed in a big fire.

-After the estate was divided among several branches of the Zedtwitz family, the members of one of them had built new residence called Upper Chateau, and another residence known as Lower Chateau was built in the mid-18th century.
-The Upper Chateau was demolished in the 1960s, the Lower Chateau was completely demolished in 1965.
+After the estate was divided among several branches of the Zedtwitz family, the members of one of them had built a new residence called Horní zámek ('upper castle'), and another residence known as Dolní zámek ('lower castle') was built in the mid-18th century.
+Horní zámek was demolished in the 1960s and Dolní zámek was completely demolished in 1965.

-After World War II, the German population was expelled and the village significantly depopulated.
+After World War II, the German-speaking population was expelled and the village significantly depopulated.